multitudes/CoolCities/docs/index.md

   </picture>
 </p>

-## 3rd Prize - Cassini Hackathon 2025 - Germany
+# CoolCities - 3rd Prize Cassini Hackathon 2025 - Germany

 # Team

-- Stephen – Cognitive scientist and linguist (PhD) with experience in data analysis and computational modeling.
+- [Stephen](https://github.com/sjtobin) – Cognitive scientist and linguist (PhD) with experience in data analysis and computational modeling.
 Brings systems thinking and user insight to connect data and experience.
-- Laurent – iOS engineer with expertise in Swift, UX, and frontend development.
+- [Laurent](https://github.com/multitudes) – iOS engineer with expertise in Swift, UX, and frontend development.
 Leads interface design and implementation, turning concepts into intuitive user experiences.
-- Jen - User experience expert, her role is to manage and analyze all customer and potential customer interactions and data
+- [Jen](https://github.com/jng-jng) - User experience expert, her role is to manage and analyze all customer and potential customer interactions and data
-- Matthias – Data scientist specializing in analysis and modeling.
+- [Matthias](https://github.com/uschi909) – Data scientist specializing in analysis and modeling.
 Handles data processing and fusion of Sentinel and Galileo datasets into usable temperature and navigation layers.

 ## Our Idea
 - Category "Beyond Horizons – Redefining Travel with Space Innovation"